• Skip to primary navigation

 I started adding rosemary to my sweets several years ago, and continue to be amazed at how well it works in desserts.
 It's one of my favorite herbs, especially this time of year.

-The deep aromatics of rosemary are woody and piney, which is why it works so well in winter-weather foods, like rosemary lemon shortbread cookies, sourdough discard focaccia with rosemary, and pink grapefruit vodka cocktail with rosemary.
+The deep aromatics of rosemary are woody and piney, which is why it works so well in winter-weather foods, like my rosemary lemon shortbread, focaccia with rosemary, and grapefruit vodka cocktail with rosemary.

 Jump to:

-• ⭐️ Why This Recipe is the Best
+• ⭐️ Why This Chocolate Bark is the Best

 • 🍫 Ingredient Notes